databricks/scala-style-guide/README.md

 When computing a *duration* or checking for a *timeout*, avoid using `System.currentTimeMillis()`.
 Use `System.nanoTime()` instead, even if you are not interested in sub-millisecond precision.

 `System.currentTimeMillis()` returns current wallclock time and will follow changes to the system clock.
 Thus, negative wallclock adjustments can cause timeouts to "hang" for a long time (until wallclock time has caught up to its previous value again).
 This can happen when ntpd does a "step" after the network has been disconnected for some time.
 The most canonical example is during system bootup when DHCP takes longer than usual.
-This can lead to failures that are really hard to understand/reproduce. `System.nanoTime()` it is guaranteed to be monotonically increasing irrespective of wallclock changes.
+This can lead to failures that are really hard to understand/reproduce. `System.nanoTime()` is guaranteed to be monotonically increasing irrespective of wallclock changes.

 Caveats:
 - Never serialize an absolute `nanoTime()` value or pass it to another system.
-The absolute value is meaningless, system-specific and reset when the system reboots.
+The absolute value is meaningless and system-specific and resets when the system reboots.
 - The absolute `nanoTime()` value is not guaranteed to be positive (but `t2 - t1` is guaranteed to yield the right result)
 - `nanoTime()` rolls over every 292 years.
 So if your Spark job is going to take a really long time, you may need something else :)